 The above circuit board is of an audio amplifier.
 It will amplify the audio signal in the device such as radio, television, etc. And you can see there are many components added in making of it.

 So before we go in advance topics, let’s start with some of the basics.

 In all practical amplifiers, a number of stages are cascaded to amplify a weak signal to a sufficient level to operate the output device.

 Here we are taking an example of a loudspeaker.
-In these, amplifiers modulate the strength of the voice.
+Here we will modulate the strength of the voice so it is voice amplification.
 The primary function of the first few stages is only to amplify the input signal and the last stage is designed to drive the output device.

 As shown in the block diagram above, in a public address system when a person speaks into a microphone, it converts the sound waves into electrical signals.
 If we directly fed this signal to the speaker, it will not be in a position to drive the speaker.
 Because the electrical signal so produced is of very low voltage.